nuztalgia/taterbot/README.md

 ### 🔑 Onboarding & Security

-If everything was planted correctly, you should see something like this after running `tater-bot` for the first time:
+If everything was planted correctly, you should see something like this after running `taterbot` for the first time:

 ```
-tater-bot: You currently don't have a saved development bot token.
+taterbot: You currently don't have a saved development bot token.
 Would you like to add one now?
 If so, type "yes" or "y":
 ```